 - the ability to communicate competently in both written and oral form with a diverse population.

 - an understanding of the professional and ethical obligations associated with a career in criminal justice.

 Graduates who earn an Associate Degree in the Criminal Justice Program can:

 Work in a variety of entry-level positions in corrections and the court system, workplace and private security, and as private and insurance investigators, safety officers and security patrol officers.
 The program also offers the academic preparation students may need to enter into law enforcement training.
 Watch this video to learn more career options with an A.S. degree in Criminal Justice.

-Transfer to complete a Bachelor’s Degree in criminal justice or one of many related fields such as social work.
+Stay at Manor to complete a Bachelor’s Degree in criminal justice or one of many related fields such as social work.